-Note: Includes outstanding principal and interest balances of Direct Loan borrowers in Repayment, Deferment, and Forbearance; excludes borrowers in Default, In-School, and Grace.
-Data is run at the end of each quarter listed by federal fiscal year, in this case 2018 Q4.
-Information on repayment plans was not available for the FFEL program.
+Note: Includes outstanding principal and interest balances of Federal Direct Loan borrowers in Repayment, Deferment, and Forbearance; excludes borrowers in Default, In-School, and Grace.
+Data is run at the end of each quarter listed by federal fiscal year, in this case 2019 Q4.
+This figure reflects repayment data for only the Federal Direct Loan and ED-held FFEL portfolios.
+Data on repayment plans was not available for the FFEL program.